-When a client enrolls in Medicaid, Supplemental Security Income (SSI), or the QMB, SLMB, or QI Medicare Savings Programs, they are automatically eligible to receive Extra Help.
+When a client enrolls in Medicaid, Supplemental Security Income (SSI), or the QMB, SLMB, or QI MSPs, they are automatically eligible to receive Extra Help.
 Once a client has been approved for any of these three MSPs, they will receive a purple colored notice from CMS informing them that they automatically qualify for Extra Help and that they do not need to take further action to apply for benefits.
-Clients who are not already enrolled in a Medicare Part D prescription drug plan should receive a yellow or green automatic enrollment notice from Medicare or can opt to enroll themselves prior to receiving this notice.
-Clients will continue to receive Extra Help as long as they are still enrolled in a MSP.4,7
+Clients who are not already enrolled in a Medicare Part D prescription drug plan will receive a yellow notice from CMS informing them that they have been automatically enrolled in a Medicare Part D prescription drug plan with a coverage start date and instructions for changing plans or opting out.
+Clients will continue to receive Extra Help as long as they are still enrolled in a MSP. ^{3.6}

 If your client is not enrolled in Medicaid, SSI, or the QMB, SLMB, or QI MSPs, they can apply for Extra Help through the Social Security Administration website at www.ssa.gov.
-In some states, this application can also screen clients for their eligibility for a MSP.4
+In some states, this application can also screen clients for their eligibility for a MSP.3

-If your client is eligible for Extra Help and already has other creditable drug coverage, they should evaluate their costs and coverage when deciding whether to enroll in Medicare Part D and Extra Help or to keep their current drug coverage.7 drug coverage is Creditable prescription prescription drug coverage that provides at least as much as Medicare's standard prescription drug coverage.
-Most people have creditable prescription drug coverage through employer-sponsored health plans.
+If your client is eligible for Extra Help and already has other creditable drug coverage, they should evaluate their costs and coverage when deciding whether to enroll in Medicare Part D and Extra Help or to keep their current drug coverage.6